Cook Craig

-Nicholas Roderick "Cook" Craig is an Australian musician, singer and songwriter and is a part of groups King Gizzard & the Lizard Wizard and the Murlocs.
-Craig releases music under the name Pipe-Eye.
+Nicholas Roderick "Cook" Craig (23, June 1988) is an Australian musician, singer and songwriter and is a part of groups King Gizzard & the Lizard Wizard and the Murlocs.
+Craig also releases music under the alias Pipe-eye.

-Pipe-Eye's debut EP Cosmic Blip was released in 2015 and debut studio album Laugh About Life in April 2017, Inside/Outside in 2019 and Dream Themes in November 2021.

 Solo history

-Pipe-Eye's debut EP Cosmic Blip was released in 2015.
+Cosmic Blip, the first EP under Craig's Pipe-eye alias, was released in 2015.
 The EP was recorded in his bedroom in Fairfield, Victoria.
-Nicholas Johnson from Brag Magazine gave the EP 4 out of 5 saying "Pipe-Eye know how to spit some serious cosmic wisdom.
+Nicholas Johnson from The Brag gave the EP 4 out of 5, saying "Pipe-Eye knows how to spit some serious cosmic wisdom.
 Then they leave you to ponder it over the course of the 30 to 60 second segue tracks that pepper the record.
 It adds a nice buffer to what is otherwise essentially a four-track EP by giving it a theatrical feel… It may not resonate with everyone, I'm sure some will feel cheated by the 50 per cent split between songs and noisy interludes.
 But it gives the songs – all of which would stand quite nicely as singles – a little bit of breathing space without the risk of adding half-baked tracks for the sake of filler."

-Pipe-Eye's debut studio album Laugh About Life was written over two years and released in April 2017.
+Pipe-eye's debut studio album Laugh About Life was written over two years and released in April 2017.

-Pipe-Eye's second studio album Inside/Outside was released in June 2019.
-Jonathan Reyoso from Beat Magazine gave the album a 6.5 out of 10.
+Pipe-eye's second studio album Inside/Outside was released in June 2019.
+Jonathan Reynoso from Beat Magazine gave the album a 6.5 out of 10.

-In April 2021, Pipe-Eye's re-released Cosmic Blip and Laugh About Life on limited edition LP.
+In April 2021, Pipe-eye re-released Cosmic Blip and Laugh About Life on limited edition LP.
 They debuted at numbers one and two on the ARIA Vinyl chart for the week commencing 12 April 2021.

+On 18 October 2024, Pipe-eye released Pipe-defy, his first LP to be released under p(doom) Records.
+It was described as "a stylistic departure from his previous albums", incorporating funk and synth elements from '70's and 80's dance songs.